melkorium/FieryVoid/README.md

 - **Add coverage by playing**: any game you play on the local server (fresh test games included) becomes corpus material — just run `record` again to fold it into the baseline.
 The more varied the local games (factions, weapons, terrain, fighters), the wider the net.
 - **Deterministic dice**: live hit-chance calculation genuinely rolls dice (the hit LOCATION is rolled inside calculateHitBase and feeds the final chance).
 The harness replaces the Dice class in its own process with a seeded RNG so every run reproduces exactly.
 Game code is not touched.
 - A couple of ancient test games fail to load (corrupt data) — their error text is recorded as part of the baseline, which is fine: if they ever start loading differently, that's a change worth seeing too.
-- The baseline is derived from your local DB + code, so it is NOT committed; each dev records their own.
+Games that are broken for legacy reasons the harness can't model can be dropped entirely by adding their id to the `EXCLUDED_GAMES` constant at the top of `replayHarness.php`.

+### Multiple developers / different Docker databases:

+The harness works for everyone, but **the baseline is per-developer and is never shared or committed**.
+Here's why and what that means:

+- The harness code (`tests/replay/replayHarness.php`) is committed and portable — pull the branch and it's there.
+- The **baseline** (`tests/replay/baseline/`) is git-ignored on purpose.
+A baseline is a snapshot of *your* local games run through *your* code — it only makes sense against the exact database it was recorded from.
+There is no point in one dev's baseline reaching another dev, and committing it would just create noise and conflicts.
+- So the one-time setup for any dev is simply: pull the branch, then **run `record` once** against their own DB.
+From then on, `check` compares current code against that personal baseline.
+Everyone's corpus is different (different local games), which is a feature — collectively you cover more ships/weapons/situations.
+- Because baselines aren't shared, a FAIL is always meaningful *to the dev who sees it*: it means the current code changed engine behaviour relative to the games in their own DB.
+It never reflects someone else's data.
+- The `EXCLUDED_GAMES` list is shared (it's in the committed code).
+It's keyed by game id, so an entry that names a game another dev doesn't have simply does nothing for them — harmless.
+Only add ids there for games that are genuinely unmodellable, with a note saying why.

 # Image Optimiser: